Skip to content

 • Open local data.

-• After opening the data, Ego data will be selected automatically.
+• After the data is opened, Ego data is selected automatically.

 Open local data